OgbonnahA6/Heritage-Bank/README.md

 #### Employment and Income Verification:
 - Employment length and income are key predictors of loan performance.
 Focus on borrowers with stable, long-term employment when offering larger loans, or tailor repayment plans to align with their employment stability.
 #### Focus on Large Loan Monitoring:
-- Larger loans are more prone to default.
-This might require closer monitoring or more structured repayment options to reduce default rates.
+Larger loans are more prone to default and to reduce default rates, closer monitoring or more structured repayment options might be required.
 ---
 ### Overall Strategic Recommendations:
 - **Enhanced Credit Risk Modeling**: Consider incorporating more advanced predictive models (e.g., machine learning) to assess the likelihood of defaults based on loan grades, borrower characteristics, and geographical factors.